ajyuan/Monitori/README.md

 **Prefix:** Sets the character that commands must be preceded by.
 Ex:($status, prefix = $, command = status) **Filters:** Bot will ignore any messages with these prefixes.
 This is useful for ignoring bot commands, etc.
 **autopayThreshold:** Bot will automatically process all messages in a user's log after it reaches this number of messages.
 Set the value to 0 to disable.
-Users will instead have their scores updated when the $payout function is run.
+Users will instead have their scores updated when the $score function is run.

 # How I work
 To determine the sentiment of users, I generate a log of all messages written a server and map them to their